Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 1. Business Identity

-Wipro Limited is a global AI-powered technology services and consulting company delivering IT and IT-enabled services to enterprise clients across 65 countries, with over 230,000 employees [2][122].
-Originally incorporated in 1945 as a vegetable oil company in Maharashtra, the company entered the technology business 50 years ago and has since evolved into a global IT services firm [48][8].
-From FY26 onwards, the company repositioned as an "AI-powered technology services and consulting company" [4][25][122].
+Wipro Limited is a global AI-powered technology services and consulting company delivering IT and IT-enabled services to enterprise clients across 65 countries, with over 230,000 employees [2][112].
+Originally incorporated in 1945 as a vegetable oil company in Maharashtra, the company pivoted to technology ~50 years ago [43][8].
+From FY26 onwards, it repositioned as an "AI-powered technology services and consulting company" [4][112][114].

 | Parameter | Detail |